What is E-Waste?

 - Become a part of the Australian E-waste export industry.
 This field is still relatively new, and a savvy person could create a profitable business.
 Be sure to research the export laws and other statutes that may apply to exporting E-Waste.

-A microwave is a form of E-Waste and is one of the most common types of E-Waste found in landfills.
+A microwave is a form of e-waste and is one of the most common types found in landfills.
 Because microwaves contain significant amounts of hazardous substances, they should not be tossed away with other household waste and should instead be taken to a certified e-waste recycler.

-What are the Most Common Electronic Waste Products?
+What are the Most Common Forms of E-Waste?

-Some of the most common E-Waste products include,
+Some of the most common electronic waste disposal products include:

 - Printers and fax machines